-You never know when some interesting dental facts will come in handy.
+You never know when some interesting or fun dental facts will come in handy.
 Maybe you're trying to figure out how to pay for your dental work.
-Or perhaps you're looking to make learning more fun for your child with some dental trivia and some fun dental facts for kids.
+Or perhaps you're looking to make learning more fun for your child with some dental trivia questions and fun dental facts for kids.

 Or maybe you're simply interested (and who could blame you) in the fascinating world of teeth.

-Whatever your reason, it can be difficult to find all of the facts you're looking for, from trustworthy sources, easy to read and in the same place.
-That's why we've scoured the internet, from the CDC to the ADA to healthcare.gov and back again to compile a list of helpful, interesting, fun and weird dental facts.
-Whatever the information you seek, we hope you find what you're looking for.
+Whatever your reason, it can be difficult to find all of the teeth facts you're looking for, from trustworthy sources, easy to read, and in the same place.
+That's why we've scoured the internet, from the CDC to the ADA to healthcare.gov, and back again to compile a list of helpful, interesting, fun, and weird facts about teeth.
+Whatever teeth fact you seek, we hope you find what you're looking for.

 Table of contents